Multitrack

 For more details, see Noise Reduction Algorithms.

-Define whether Auphonic should remove only static or also fast-changing noises including reverb and if we should keep or eliminate music.
+Define whether Auphonic should remove only static or also fast-changing noises including reverb or breathings and if we should keep or eliminate music.

 The Static Denoiser removes stationary, technical noises, while our Dynamic Denoiser removes everything but voice and music.
 Select Speech Isolation if you only want to keep speech, so all noise and even music will be removed.

-Please listen to the differences between the algorithms in our Noise Reduction Audio Examples and find more details about Noise Reduction here.
+Please listen to the differences between the algorithms in our Noise Reduction Audio Examples and find more details about Noise Reduction here.- Remove Noise

-If you enable Remove Breathings for Dynamic Denoiser or Speech Isolation, all distracting inhalation and exhalation sounds will be eliminated from your recordings.
+If you enable Remove Breathings for Dynamic Denoiser or Speech Isolation, all distracting inhalation and exhalation sounds will be reduced or removed from your recordings.
+Set higher values to get more breathing sound reduction.

-In addition to the parameter (Noise) Reduction Amount, we offer two more parameters for the Static Denoiser to control the combination of our Noise and Hum Reduction algorithms.
+In addition to the parameter Remove Noise, we offer two more parameters for the Static Denoiser to control the combination of our Static Noise and Hum Reduction algorithms.

 Hum Base Frequency